RWKV/RWKV-cpp-node/README.md

 Alice:  RAVEN.
 I am most fascinated by the raven because of its incredible rate of survival.
 Ravens have been observed to live longer than any other bird, rumored to reach over 200 years old.
 They have the ability to live for over 1,000 years, a remarkable feat.
 This makes them the odd man out among birds!
 ```

-> PS: RWKV like all chat models, can and do make up stuff.
+> PS: RWKV like all chat models, can and do lie about stuff.

 Finally if you want to run a custom model, or just run the benchmark